-Marigolds have few pests or problems.
-Mites and aphids sometimes infest marigolds.
+Marigolds have few pests or problems overall, but mites and aphids sometimes infest the plants.
 Usually a spray of water or the application of an insecticidal soap, repeated every other day for a week or two, will solve the problem.
 Occasionally marigolds will get a fungal infection if conditions are too wet.
 To prevent fungal issues, avoid getting water on the marigolds’ leaves, keep weeds down, and plant in well-drained soil.

 - In flower arrangements, strip off any leaves that might be under water in the vase; this will discourage the overly pungent odor.